moorepants/eme185/content/pages/microcontroller-tutorial-part-01.rst

 Components
    Open a library of components that can be dropped onto the workspace.
 Breadboard
    The breadboard is a basic component that has a grid of pins inputs where wires can be inserted.
 The rows along the top and bottom are connected internally and generally used to supply a common voltage and ground.
 The columns in the middle rows are connected together internally.

 Search for Arduino Uno and drag it onto the screen.

 The Arduino board has an MCU chip which is connected to the black pins along the edges.
 There is an USB plug to connect to your computer for communication purposes and can also be used to power the Arduino itself.
 Look at the pin labels on the board.

 Ground
    The common ground for the circuit (the negative polarity side of the circuit).
 5V
    A 5V power supply which can provide up to 900 milli-amps of current depending on the power source.
 Digital I/O
    Pins that can read binary inputs and write binary outputs.
 Analog Inputs
    Pins that can read continuous inputs and convert them to a digital signal.

-Code editor
+Code botton
    Here you can edit the code that will be loaded onto any component that excepts code, e.g. the Arduino UNO.
+Make sure to select "Text" instead of blocks.
 Serial monitor
    This will display the outputs of the USB connection on the Arduino board.
 Start Simulation